Prepare for the Worst: Weekend & Vacation Rental Insurance

 As you attain more assets, you will also benefit from having someone in the business who has experience handling multiple insurance policies and/or umbrella coverage.
 When you are looking for an affordable rate, you may get what you ask for from an online insurance tool in finding a cheap insurance rate, but what you may not get is the the best policy for you to protect your insurance assets – you, family, healthcare, auto insurance, life insurance, etc. Online quotes are simply a starting point when shopping around.

 Finding quotes online through automated search platforms can be helpful, but the local agencies with trained insurance professionals you know bring added value to ensure you get the best deal (value) for the money you are investing each month.
 Then when the time comes to get a claim paid, the same agent you have been working with all along will then assist in ensuring you get what you are owed.
-At a small, localshopping deals on the web agency like Dickey McCay, you will have an agent who answers the phone and goes to work for you so that you are covered when needed.
+At a small, local agency like Dickey McCay, you will have an agent who answers the phone and goes to work for you so that you are covered when needed.
 Smaller, experienced, hard-working local insurance agencies like Dickey McCay Insurance will fight for you and aid in helping you create the best policy for you and your family.
 These are a few of the important benefits you should consider when searching for the best quote.
 Sure, there will be some pricing online that will look tempting and even push you hard to hit the enter button to complete the transaction, but one needs to think and weight out personal touch, pricing, experience, community support (giving back) and background of insurance company, etc.

 At Dickey McCay, you will sit with a trained professional insurance agent (person) and be able to call him/her as needed.
 You are not just a number in a huge corporate insurance agency but a personal name with a face who needs insurance support.